stolostron/rhacm-docs/about/gdpr_readiness.md

   * User ID in api-server log
 * When data is logged
   * When you deploy a cluster
-  * When you deploy an application from the Helm catalog
+  * When you deploy a cluster from the Helm catalog
 * Where data is logged
   * Cluster deploy topology in `etcd`
-  * Configuration and secret for deployed applications in `etcd`
+  * Configuration and secret for deployed clusters in `etcd`
 * How to delete data
   * Use the {{site.data.keyword.product}} console
   * Search for and delete data by using the k8s console (`kubectl`) or `etcd` REST API